Federal Laboratories: Northern Ireland

 The single shot FRG became the standard riot gun used extensively by the British Army throughout The Troubles in Northern Ireland.

 Israel

 FedLabs gas guns, and CS and CN grenades, were imported by Israel for use in the Palestinian Territories; in 1988 FedLabs discontinued sales of CS and CN to Israel following multiple reports of abusive use of the products.

+2011 Bahraini protests

+Inspired by the regional Arab Spring, Bahrain's Shia majority started large protests against its Sunni rulers in early 2011.
+The government launched a crackdown on the opposition that included conducting thousands of arrests and systematic torture.
+Almost daily clashes between protesters and security forces led to dozens of deaths.

+According to Physicians for Human Rights, 34 of these deaths were related to government usage of tear gas originally manufactured by U.S.-based Federal Laboratories.

 Sale and fate

 In March 1994, TransTechnology sold FedLabs to Mace Security International, which subsequently sold the company in 1998 to Armor Holdings.
 Armor holdings was in turn acquired by BAE Systems in 2007.